CMSgov/bluebutton-web-server/CONTRIBUTING.md

 **Test Requirements:**
 - Write tests for new functionality
-- Ensure existing tests pass
-- Tests should cover OAuth2 flows, FHIR interactions, and Django views
-- Include tests for edge cases and error conditions

 ### Coding Style and Linters

 **Style Guidelines:**
-- Follow PEP 8 for Python code style
-- Use Django best practices for views, models, and templates
-- Follow OAuth2 and FHIR standards for API implementations
 - Write clear, self-documenting code with appropriate comments

 **Linting:**
 - Each application has its own linting guidelines
-- Lint and code tests are run on each commit
-- Run linters locally before committing
-- Ensure code passes all style checks before submitting pull requests

-**Security Considerations:**
-- This project handles sensitive Medicare data
-- Follow secure coding practices
-- Never commit credentials or secrets
-- Use environment variables for configuration

 ### Writing Issues